Send in-app messages

 }

-See the Identify Blueshift push and in-app deep links document to identify:
+See Identify Blueshift push and in-app deep links to identify:

-- If the deep link comes from the Blueshift SDK or some other source
+• Whether the deep link comes from the Blueshift SDK or another source.

-- Other details such as the in-app notification type, clicked in-app notification button text, index etc.
+• Other details such as the in-app notification type, clicked button text, and button index.

-If everything is configured correctly so far, you should start seeing in-app messages that are sent from our platform.
+If everything is configured correctly, you should start seeing in-app messages sent from the Blueshift platform.

 Advanced configuration

-You can use the following sections to modify the default configuration of the SDK to better control the in-app messages.
+Use the following sections to modify the default SDK configuration and better control in-app message behavior.

 Configure time intervals

-By default, the time-interval between two in-app messages (the interval when a message is dismissed and the next message appears) is one minute.
-You can use the following method to configure this interval when the SDK is initialized in the AppDelegate
+By default, the time interval between two in-app messages — from when a message is dismissed to when the next one appears — is one minute.
+Use the following method to configure this interval during SDK initialization:

 //config.blueshiftInAppNotificationTimeInterval = timeInSeconds